 - Any other formalities required by the state.

 It should be noted that your bylaws will not be filed along with your Articles of Incorporation.
 This is an internal document that should serve as the organization's operations manual.

 Next, you'll need to hold a meeting with your organization's board members.
 This first meeting is normally called the "organizational meeting."
 During the organization meeting, the board should focus on:

 - Electing the organization's initial directors.

 - Approving the proposed bylaws.

 - Establishing the accounting periods and tax year.

 - Approving the organization's initial transactions.

 If you need help with Wisconsin nonprofit laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.